treefishuk/treefishuk.github.io/_posts/2024-6-20-addressing-pain-points-of-cicd-for-databases-part-1.md

 - Flyway Migrations
 - Database Model (Database Project in Visual Studio)

-I decided I wasn't a fan of EF Core migrations and I didn't like the idea of having to remember to fire-up an additional tool outside Visual Studio.
-So I settled on the "Database Model", created a Database project based of the Database EF core had generated for my web app.
+I decided I wasn't a fan of EF Core migrations and I didn't like the idea of having to remember to fire up an additional tool outside Visual Studio.
+So I settled on the "Database Model", and created a Database project based on the Database EF core had generated for my web app.
 Checked it in.
 Bosh.

 ## Problem 1: So what about when things change?

-Pretty obvious problem to begin with, in that as soon as a new property on an entity class or an new entity class is added, the database project no longer matches what EF Core expects.
+Pretty obvious problem to begin with, in that as soon as a new property on an entity class or a new entity class is added, the database project no longer matches what EF Core expects.
 "Just remember to sync it"... didn't seem like a good plan, as frankly, I'm forgetful!

 ### Solution

-I decided the best thing to do, would be as part of the CI build to generate a database with EF Core and then compare that database with the database project to make sure everything is in sync and to fail it if EF Core expects columns, tables etc. not in the DB project.
+I decided the best thing to do, would be as part of the CI build to generate a database with EF Core and then compare that database with the database project to make sure everything is in sync and to fail it if EF Core expects columns, tables, etc. not in the DB project.

 ## Problem 2: Where to put the EF Core Generated Database

-I could have created a database in Azure for the compare, but spinning up databases in Azure I have found to be pretty slow, and even if it doesn't exist for long, while it does exist it cost pennies.
+I could have created a database in Azure for the comparison, but spinning up databases in Azure I have found to be pretty slow, and even if it doesn't exist for long, while it does exist it costs pennies.

 ### Solution